henomis/alpaca-go/README.md

 # Alpaca-go

 Run a fast ChatGPT-like model locally on your device.
-The screencast below is from [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp) and is not sped up and running on an M2 Macbook Air with 4GB of weights.
+The screencast below (from [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp))  is not sped up and running on an M2 Macbook Air with 4GB of weights.

 [![asciicast](screencast.gif)](https://asciinema.org/a/dfJ8QXZ4u978Ona59LPEldtKK)